hail-is/hail/python/pyhail/docs/getting_started.rst

 - The `Java 8 JDK <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_.
 - The latest version of `Spark 2 <http://spark.apache.org/downloads.html>`_.
+- Python 2.7 and IPython.
+We recommend the free `Anaconda distribution <https://www.continuum.io/downloads)>`_.
 - `CMake <http://cmake.org>`_ and a C++ compiler.

   On a Debian-based Linux like Ubuntu, run::